| Originally

 with Challenge Sailcloth to develop a new woven Spectra/Dacron radial

+fabric that is 100 pounds lighter than an all-Dacron mainsail.
 Almost everyone who sails with Repass is struck by the irony of

 his making a living selling boat stuff while owning a yacht that